-All of my resurfacing work is done in-situ, so you will never have to remove your bath and transport it to me, then have it delivered back and installed again.
+With my in-situ resurfacing service, you don’t need to remove or transport your bath—everything is done in your bathroom.
 Since I work in-situ, the entire resurfacing process is completed in just one day, causing minimal disruption to your day-to-day life.
 Vitreous enamel is a specialized technique in which powdered glass is fused onto your bath at high temperatures in a kiln.
 Vitreous enamel resurfacing requires extreme heat, which means it can’t be done in-situ and is rarely offered by companies now.

 1. I begin by masking up the bathroom and surrounding areas to prevent any damage during the procedure.

 I have been resurfacing baths for many years, so I will be able to get your bath looking brand new again!
-Re-enamelling your bath will restore it to a like-new appearance and feel.
+When you have your bath re-enamelled, it will look and feel like a brand new bath again.

 Don’t expect to achieve the same outcome by using DIY materials from your local shop; I use only the best materials for the job.
 I have been using the same materials for the last 10 years, so I know that they work every time and will produce a lasting result.